A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Convergence analysis

-Second, considering the active sets for the BNLP at $x$, MFCQ implies the existence of a nonzero direction $s$ that points into the strict interior of the LP's feasible set.
-In other words, the following set is nonempty:
+Second, considering the active sets for the BNLP at $x$, MFCQ implies the existence of a nonzero direction $s$ that points into the strict interior of the LP's~\eqref{eq:b_stationariry} feasible set, i.e., the following set is nonempty: